The QED four -- photon amplitudes off-shell: part 1: Phenomenological uses of the QED four-photon amplitude

 \subsubsection{Photonic processes involving magnetic fields}

-In the presence of strong external magnetic fields vacuum QED predicts birefringence and dichroism due to the modification of the photon dispersion relation \cite{Adler1971599,Dittrich:1998gt,Heyl_1997} (for a review, see \cite{Battesti:2018bgc}).
-An experiment that focuses on the birefringence effect is PVLAS (Polarization of Vacuum with LASer) \cite{Cameron1993-3707,Bakalov1998-103,Valle2014-092003} but so far its measurement has proven elusive.
+In the presence of strong external magnetic fields vacuum QED predicts birefringence and dichroism due to the modification of the photon dispersion relation \cite{Toll:1952rq,Baier:1967zzc,Baier:1967zza,Adler1971599,Dittrich:1998gt,Heyl_1997} (for a review, see \cite{Battesti:2018bgc}).
+An experiment that focused on the vacuum birefringence effect was PVLAS (Polarization of Vacuum with LASer) \cite{Cameron1993-3707,Bakalov1998-103,Valle2014-092003,Ejlli:2020yhk} but its measurement has proven elusive.
+After 25 years, the PVLAS experiment came to an official end in December 2017 (the latest report can be found in \cite{Ejlli:2020yhk}).
+With the emergence of high intensity lasers such as Extreme Light Infrastructure (ELI), Center for Relativistic Laser Science (CoReLS), Helmholtz International Beamline for Extreme Fields (HiBEF) and many more, new proposals involving the utilization of optical and X-ray lasers have surfaced for the study of vacuum birefringence, see \cite{Heinzl:2006xc,King:2018wtn,Karbstein:2021ldz,Karbstein:2022uwf,Ahmadiniaz:2022nrv} and references therein.

 Photon splitting can occur as well in a magnetic field \cite{Adler1971599} which is very important in astrophysics for the study of neutron stars (see \cite{Hu:2019nyw} and references therein) that exhibit a very intense magnetic field.
 Here, however, the box diagram (right-hand side of Fig. \ref{fig-delbruck}) does not contribute in the constant-field approximation because of the peculiar collinear kinematics of this process \cite{Adler1971599}.
 For photon splitting and merging in inhomogeneous fields, see \cite{Gies:2014jia,Gies:2016czm}.